Luca Pagano: Biography

 Pagano attended the information-science branch at the Ca' Foscari University of Venice; quickly his managerial skills took over and the nightlife family-run business was profitably administrated.
 The big love for poker comes a little later, during a trip in Slovenia where he played a game in the Casino of Nova Gorica.

-He has been a poker professional since 2004, year in which he scored the third place at the EPT Barcelona Open.
-This rising career takes him to play in the major tournaments having places in the most eminent cities, so that PokerStars chooses to make him the perfect Italian testimonial of the Team Pro.
-Pagano and PokerStars parted their ways in May 2017, consensually.
+He has been a professional poker player since 2004, the year he achieved a third-place finish at the European Poker Tour (EPT) Barcelona Open.
+His subsequent career trajectory saw him competing in major international tournaments across prominent global cities, leading to his appointment as the primary Italian representative for Team PokerStars Pro.
+In May 2017, Pagano and PokerStars reached a mutual agreement to conclude their professional partnership.

-Pagano adds to his palmares many successes and builds up a very solid bankroll, rapidly becoming the player with the most in the money placements in all of Italian history.
+Pagano recorded multiple tournament finishes and accumulated a substantial bankroll.
+He also achieved a high number of in-the-money placements in Italian poker.

 Together with poker, Pagano is an entrepreneur, Angel Investor, TV commentator and host, main host of the Italian talent and reality show La Casa degli Assi, sponsored by PokerStars and co-owner of Italian professional eSports Team QLASH.